 - City needs a way to empty a supply pile quickly enough to be useful as a source of draw.

-- City Quarter and Herald need an action-dense deck to be effective.
+- City Quarter, Scrying Pool, and Herald need an action-dense deck to be effective.

-- Crossroads and Shepherd need a way to line them up with enough green cards to make the draw worthwhile.
+- Crossroads and Shepherd need a way to line them up with enough Victory cards to make the draw worthwhile.

 - Encampment needs a way to line it up with Gold or Plunder, or else it doesn’t stay in your deck.

-- Expedition needs additional buys and money because you have to buy it repeatedly.
+- Expedition and Experiment need additional buys and money because you have to buy them repeatedly.

 - Ghost, Golem, King’s Court, Pathfinding, Teacher‘s +1 Card token, and Prince need Action cards to find in your deck that you’re happy to play and/or use as sources of draw, even if they only have +1 Card (which is not normally enough by itself to give you a draw effect).